Mariussgal/12th_man_app/README.md

 #### Wallet Setup
 1. Add Chiliz Spicy Testnet to MetaMask
 2. Get testnet CHZ tokens from faucet
-3. Acquire PSG tokens for testing
+3. Acquire USDC tokens for testing
 4. Connect wallet to the application